imesh/node-postgres-sql-sample/README.md

-# Node Postgres Sample API
+# Node Postgres SQL Sample

-This is a sample REST API implemented in Node.js using [Express.js](http://expressjs.com/).
-This API exposes following API resouces for executing CRUD operations and data is persisted in a PostgresSQL database.
+This sample implements a REST API in Node.js using [Express.js](http://expressjs.com/) and Postgres SQL.
+Database communication is done using SQL.
+The API exposes the following API resouces for executing CRUD operations.

 ```
 HTTP POST /api/v1/rewards/